Insurance and GIS

 1. Assessment and allocation of responsibility

-Insurance is something that anyone organising or receiving a touring exhibition needs to understand and be aware of, most particularly establishing who is responsible for insurance at each stage in the exhibition’s life.
-This is especially important for a touring exhibition as it will be moving between a range of venues, transit vehicles and in some cases storage facilities, during the course of the tour, and standard cover that insures collections or loans within your building may not extend to this type of use or display.
-As well as protecting your physical assets, it is important to ensure that you also have the liability cover for visitors and staff.
+Insurance is something that anyone organising a temporary or touring exhibition needs to understand and be aware of, most particularly establishing who is responsible for insurance at each stage.
+This is especially important for a touring exhibition as it will be moving between several venues, transit vehicles, and in some cases storage facilities, during the course of the tour.
+Standard cover that insures collections or loans within your building are unlikely to extend to this type of use or display.
+As well as protecting your collections and loans, it is important to ensure that you also have the liability cover for visitors and staff.

-As a touring exhibition organiser you must make it clear in exhibition details and the hire agreement when an exhibition is covered by your policy, and when the responsibility lies with the hiring venue.
-You will need to know the value of all of your exhibits, exhibition furniture, equipment and packaging (e.g. crates), for you or your venues to arrange insurance cover, or to check the validity of existing cover.
+As an exhibition organiser you must make it clear in Loan Agreements and Exhibition Agreements when an exhibition or loans are covered by your policy, and when the responsibility lies with the hiring venue.
+You will need to know the value of all of your objects, exhibition furniture, equipment and packaging (e.g. crates), for you or your venues to arrange insurance cover, or to check the validity of existing cover.

 2. Insurance quotations

 Quotation for exhibition insurance must only be obtained from specialist brokers and/or insurers, as this is the only way to ensure that the appropriate cover is obtained at the most competitive price.
 Most museums and galleries will already have an existing relationship with specialist fine art insurers.
 If not, a broker will need to be chosen, which is most often done by recommendation from another gallery or museum.
-For details of specialist insurers and brokers visit the Museums Association Directory of Services: www.museumsassociation.org/find-a-supplier.
-A broker should be a specialist in this area, have experience in covering touring exhibitions, and they must be regulated by the Financial Services Authority.
+For details of specialist insurers and brokers visit the Museums Association Find a Product or Service directory.
+A broker should be a specialist in this area, have experience in covering temporary and touring exhibitions, and they must be regulated by the Financial Services Authority.

 The premium will be calculated using percentage rates on the values to be transported and exhibited, and will depend on factors such as the fragile nature of the items to be insured and their values.
 The higher the value, the more room there is to negotiate more competitive rates.